annie-kayal/SpaceX/README.md

 # SpaceX 🚀🛰
 Using the Space X API, I’ve created a React application to render a list of Dragons and Rockets.
 On clicking these, an expanded view of either the Dragon or Rocket will appear in a modal with further information.
 To do this, I’ve used the `/rockets` and `/dragons` endpoints of the API and have used the CSS framework Bulma for styling the UI.

+ **Note:** Throughout this project, a number of variables are in snake casing rather than camal casing.
+This is the direct response from the API in JSON format and needed to be declared in order to access use of them in components for rendering.

 ## Tech Used

 - HTML